Byggerstom History, Family Crest & Coats of Arms

 Another 38 words (3 lines of text) are included under the topic Early Byggerstom Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Byggerstom family to Ireland
+Migration of the Byggerstom family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Byggerstom or a variant listed above: Joan Bickerton who settled in Barbados in 1675; George Bickerton settled in Pennsylvania in 1772; John in Philadelphia in 1773; Thomas settled in New England in 1753..